The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason: Introduction

-However, directly measuring memorization versus genuine reasoning is challenging, as models legitimately learn coding patterns and domain knowledge during training.
-To address this challenge, we propose a differential testing approach inspired by software engineering practices: when ground truth oracles are unavailable, we use comparative analysis across similar systems as proxies.
-In our case, we evaluate models across multiple similar benchmarks and repositories, using performance disparities as indicators of memorization.
-Genuine coding ability should produce relatively consistent performance across comparable tasks, while memorization effects would manifest as systematic performance advantages on specific benchmarks where training data overlap is more likely.
+However, directly measuring memorization versus genuine reasoning is challenging, as models legitimately learn coding patterns during training, and there is a lack of a standard baseline for their understanding of general coding abilities.
+To address this challenge, we propose a cross-benchmark performance analysis approach and use comparative analysis across similar systems as proxies.
+In our case, we evaluate models across multiple similar benchmarks and repositories, using performance differences across similar tasks as indicators of memorization.
+Genuine coding skill should lead to similar performance across comparable tasks, while memorization would result in unusually high scores on tasks that likely overlap with the model’s training data.

-We hypothesize that there are two types of memorization that could compromise benchmark validity: \textbf{\textit{instance-specific memorization}}, where models recall exact issue-solution pairs from training data, and \textbf{\textit{repository-bias memorization}}, where models have unequal familiarity with different repositories due to training data imbalances.
-The first type directly invalidates benchmark results by enabling models to retrieve known solutions rather than demonstrate problem-solving ability.
-The second type is subtler but equally problematic: while repository knowledge is valuable for LLMs, unequal repository familiarity creates systematic evaluation bias.
-If benchmarks like SWE-Bench predominantly sample from repositories that models know exceptionally well, they may overestimate general coding proficiency.
-Success might reflect disproportionate familiarity with specific codebases rather than transferable software engineering capabilities.

-To systematically investigate these different memorization patterns, we design a controlled experiment pipeline that includes two diagnostic tasks: file-path identification and function reproduction.
-The file-path identification task requires models to identify buggy files using only GitHub issue descriptions, deliberately withholding all repository structure and code context.
-The function reproduction task measures verbatim similarity between generated patches and ground truth solutions.
-Our results reveal concerning patterns: state-of-the-art models like o3-mini~\cite{related-openai2025o3mini} achieve up to 76\% accuracy on SWE-Bench-Verified instances for file-path identification, despite lacking the contextual information that should be necessary for this task.
+Our results reveal concerning patterns: on the file-path identification task, SoTA models like o3~\cite{related-openai2025o3} achieve up to 76\% accuracy on SWE-Bench-Verified instances, despite lacking the contextual information that should be necessary for this task.
 More critically, we observe substantial performance drops when evaluating on external benchmarks and repositories, with both file-path accuracy and verbatim similarity showing significantly higher values on SWE-Bench Verified compared to other evaluation sets, suggesting benchmark-specific memorization rather than generalizable coding proficiency.

 These findings raise serious concerns about the validity of current benchmark evaluations in software engineering and highlight the need for more robust, contamination-resistant evaluation approaches.